charles-m-doan/rift-worlds-compendium/meta-technical/Tetraspace.md

 # Tetraspace (Tetra)

-**Tetraspace**, or **Tetra**, refers to the general class of **four-dimensional spacetime crystallizations** that emerge from distinction-space dynamics—often, but not necessarily, through the mediation of the Noesis Field.
+**Tetraspace**, or **Tetra**, refers to the general class of **four-dimensional spacetime crystallizations** that emerge from distinction-space dynamics—sometimes, but not necessarily, through the mediation of the Noesis Field.
 Tetra is not a single universe, nor synonymous with “the physical world.”
 Instead, it is a *structural type* defined by the emergence of:

 - a 4D causal manifold in the large-scale limit,
 - Lorentzian ordering of events,